Oophaga sylvatica: Habitat and distribution

-O. sylvatica is natively distributed in regions of Southwestern Colombia and Northwestern Ecuador and has been reported in the provinces of Esmeraldas, Pichincha, Imbabura, Cotopaxi, Manabi, Santo Domingo de los Tsachilas, and Los Rios.
+Oophaga sylvatica is natively distributed in regions of Southwestern Colombia and Northwestern Ecuador and has been reported in the provinces of Esmeraldas, Pichincha, Imbabura, Cotopaxi, Manabi, Santo Domingo de los Tsachilas, and Los Rios.
 It inhabits humid tropical forests in mostly lowland and sub montane rainforest.
 These species are found in a variety of regions and heights even up to 1000 meters above sea level.
 Within the Chocó rainforest in Ecuador, neotropical poison frogs including O. sylvatica are found within different types of habitats, including rivers, riparian zones, and interior forest.
 Rivers typically boast the highest diversity of frog species; riparian zones have unique species compositions that include rare and endangered species; interior forest is more vulnerable to logging and other anthropomorphic alterations.

 Conservation

-O. sylvatica is able to tolerate living in some degraded regions such as plantations.
+Oophaga sylvatica is able to tolerate living in some degraded regions such as plantations.
 This species prefers to live in the more humid parts of its habitat range.
 Its habitat is threatened by deforestation for anthropogenic land use, including agriculture, logging, mining, human settlements, and pollution.
 However, because O. sylvatica raises their young in bromeliads which are absent in secondary and road-edge habitats, this species is overwhelmingly found in primary forest.
 Besides its distribution being heavily biased towards primary forest, O. sylvatica is commonly observed and easy to identify, vocal during the day, and widespread in the Chocó rainforest, making it a good species indicator of habitat quality.
 Last assessed by the IUCN, Oophaga sylvatica was categorized as a Near Threatened species, with its population trend decreasing.
 It is considered of Concern and is part of Appendix II of the Convention on International Trade in Endangered Species of wild fauna and flora, or CITES.

 As O. sylvatica is found throughout southwestern Colombia, a megadiverse country with accelerating deforestation, it has been included in recent conservation efforts initiated in Colombia.
 This effort, known as the EBC initiative (Translation from Spanish: "Binational Strategy for the Conservation and Participatory Monitoring of Threatened Species of the Key Biodiversity Areas in the Tropical Andes"), was built by the Ecological Foundation Los Colibríes de Altaquer (FELCA) with support from the Critical Ecosystem Partnership Fund (CEPF).
 EBC focuses on environmental education and conservation initiatives of impacted species and has created the "Festival of the Diablito Frog" to raise awareness in local communities about O. sylvatica and related conservation efforts.
 In collaboration with the Universidad de Nariño, FELCA, and San Francisco School students, members of the "Grupo Ecológico para la Conservación de la Rana Diablito (GERD)" project are currently designing different means of species conservation for O. sylvatica.